Feline Cuterebrosis (Warbles)

 Recently, a cat was brought into our clinic with a cyst-like protrusion on its chest.
 Examination revealed it to be Feline Cuterebrosis, also called “Warbles”, a condition in which fly larvae live in the flesh of cats.

-What is Feline Cuterebrosis?
+What Is Feline Cuterebrosis?

 Feline Cuterebrosis is a condition occurring when a cat has become the host of the larval stage of the Cuterebra Fly, commonly known as the Botfly.